On this page:

 New Index of Estuary Condition (IEC)

 The new Index of Estuary Condition (IEC) will help guide state policy and regional investment programs and improve reporting back to communities.
-You can access the extensive data and commentary here.
-Not only a health check on our estuarine environments, the assessment also describes the diverse physical conditions, plants and animals found in these vibrant aquatic ecosystems.
+You can access the extensive data and commentary.
+The assessment describes the diverse physical conditions, plants and animals found in these vibrant aquatic ecosystems and is a health check at a point in time.

 Over 100 estuaries in Victoria were assessed, with nearly one-third found to be in moderate condition.
 The report identified the Gippsland coastline with estuaries in excellent condition and another quarter of estuaries located across Victoria's coastline in good condition.
 Estuaries in poor condition were within catchments dominated by agricultural and urban land uses.

-Supporting the new IEC, a new project has been completed detailing risks to estuarine fringing vegetation from prolonged inundation at intermittently open and closed estuaries that are subject to artificial openings.
-The outcomes of this work provide an additional source of information that can be used by regional CMA estuary managers when considering whether to artificially open estuaries.
+Supporting the new IEC, a new project was completed detailing risks to estuarine fringing vegetation from prolonged inundation at intermittently open and closed estuaries that are subject to artificial openings.
+TThe outcomes of this work provides an additional source of information that can be used by regional CMA estuary managers when considering risks of artificially open estuaries.
+A range of data products associated with this work are available through the Victorian spatial data library.

 Riparian and wetland intervention monitoring programs

-The Riparian and wetland intervention monitoring programs are state-wide, long-term intervention monitoring programs that are being implemented to evaluate the effectiveness of riparian and wetland management.
-These programs will continue to gather and report on data through EC5 as scheduled.
+The riparian and wetland intervention monitoring programs are state-wide, long-term intervention monitoring programs that are being implemented to evaluate the effectiveness of riparian and wetland management.
+These programs gathered and reported on data through EC5 as scheduled.

 For example, after 3 years of management: